Header logo

 Counting down the days to fatherhood?
 Congratulations!
-And to help you prepare, we’ve compiled this self-employed and freelance paternity guide.
+To help you prepare, we’ve compiled this self-employed and freelance paternity guide.

 As a self-employed business owner or freelancer, your impending new arrival isn’t the only bundle of joy in your life.
 Odds are that your business and work are just as exciting (and demanding), with just as much nurturing required.
 So as you countdown to your baby’s arrival, how can you prepare for your paternity leave and what are your rights?